Zacharias3690/Portfolio/about.md

 \- Transformed the front-end developer interview process by revamping interview questions, training new interviewers, and streamlining procedures.
 This improved the candidate experience and hiring efficiency.

 \- Collaborated with leadership teams to define project scope and prioritize work, effectively managing teams of 5-10 developers.

+### Chief Technology Officer - Skip
+<sup><sub>Austin, TX</sub></sup> |
+<sup><sub>June 2022 - Apr 2024</sub></sup>

+\- Led the development and architecture of a mobile app and backend system using Flutter, Firebase, and Google Cloud.
+The app achieved 100,000 downloads and supported 30,000 active users.

+\- Oversaw a successful nationwide launch.
+Inherited the app and completely revamped both the front-end and back-end to handle the high volume of users associated with the national rollout.

+\- Built and managed a high-performing engineering team.
+Successfully interviewed, hired, and led a small team of engineers to support the app's growth.

+\- Collaborated with the founder to define the app's technical roadmap, setting both short-term and long-term strategies.

 ### Senior Full Stack Developer - Infocyte
 <sup><sub>Austin, TX</sub></sup> |